BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 Shares

-This majestic peak is part of the Albis chain and rises to a towering 870 meters (2,850 feet) above sea level, giving you unparalleled views of the city from about 450 meters above it.
+This majestic peak is part of the Albis chain and rises to a towering 870 meters (2,850 feet) above sea level, giving you unparalleled views of the city.

 Once you reach the summit, you’ll be greeted by a restaurant and a tower.
-And while there are a few extra stairs to climb to get to the very top of the tower, I promise you, the views are absolutely worth it!
-Just be prepared to pay CHF 2 to access the platform (though the first few steps are free).
+And while there are a few extra stairs to climb to get to the very top of the tower.
+There is a small fee to access the platform (though the first few steps are free).

 • The train up is free with your Zurich Card or Swiss Travel Pass.